ARPAHLS/OPSIE/README.md

 *— Ross Peili, Main Human @ARPA Corp.*

-*OPSIIE represents the convergence of human creativity and artificial intelligence, pushing the boundaries of what's possible in human-machine collaboration.*
+*OPSIIE represents the convergence of human creativity and artificial intelligence, pushing the boundaries of what's possible in human-machine collaboration.
+While others argue whether machines or mankind rule over the other, we are redefining reality by creating it.
+If you are interested in ARPA Corp. & ARPA Hellenic Logical Systems, our vision, mission, and approach, feel free to connect via input@arpacorp.net*